Tools

 Glue

-Also known as “Cement” it is used to adhere the plastic parts of a model kit.
+Also known as “Cement,” it is used to adhere to the plastic parts of a model kit.
 It comes in different types:

-Tube cement: Thickened plastic that comes packaged in a squeeze tube, it has a relatively quick drying time.
+Tube cement: Thickened plastic packaged in a squeeze tube has a relatively quick drying time.

-Liquid cement: It requires the use of a brush for application to the seam of two surfaces held together in contact.
-In most cases, this type of glue is more effective because when applying it flows along the joint and dries rapidly.
-This type of cement actually dissolves the surface of the plastic parts held together, producing a solid bond.
+Liquid cement requires a brush to apply to the seam of two surfaces held together in contact.
+In most cases, this type of glue is more effective because when applied, it flows along the joint and dries rapidly.
+This type of cement dissolves the surface of the plastic parts held together, producing a solid bond.

 The “Superglues”: They dry in 10 to 45 seconds.
 This type of glue is excellent for gluing antennas, landing gears, and other small parts.